 Key Issue 2: Flexibility of PDL Service Provisioning

-Provisioning a PDL service in a 3GPP network is not like provisioning a PDL service on Internet and cloud data centers.
+Provisioning a PDL service in a 3GPP network is not like provisioning a PDL service on Internet and cloud data centres.
 For the former case, due to its openness and permission-less natures, deploying a blockchain service is completely voluntary, which cannot be planned and/or firmly regulated.
 For the latter case, the underlying resource is usually considered homogenous and unlimited, how to deploy a blockchain service usually considers the total amount of resources and pricing issues, while less considers the availability and reliability issues.
 Different from the two typical scenarios, deploying a PDL service over a telecom network infrastructure faces completely different settings.

 For the resource layer, the key challenges are as follows.
 1) The infrastructure is fully distributed rather centralized, where from base stations, transport networks, core networks and telecom clouds, they may be across different geographical locations; and 2) The resource types are highly heterogenous, where from the computing capability, storage capacity to resource behaviour patterns, different resource nodes have distinctive differences.
 For example, a network function in the core network may have much more computing power and processing capability than a UE node as a mobile entity; in addition, a UE node (such as a drone/vehicle) may be on mobility while its connectivity may not be always in the best condition.
 All these factors should be considered when provisioning a PDL service.